blocksrey/n-dimensional_interpolator/readme.md

-# n-dimensional stuff
+# N-Dimensional Noise
-The algorithm is elegant.
-Generate a table of random values and then basically interpolate.
-Functionality for generating tables is included.
+The idea is simple and elegant.
+Generate an array of random values in the form of a cube in n-dimensional space, then interpolate the values.
+Functionality for generating the arrays is included.